RobTrehy/LaravelUserPreferences/README.md

 `UserPreferences::save()` will return an `InvalidArgumentException`.

 ### Reset all default preferences
-Use this method to reset a user to the default preferences found in the config file.
+Use this method to reset the **currently authenticated user** to the default preferences found in the config file.
 ```PHP
 UserPreferences::setDefaultPreferences();
 ```
 > Note: This will not adjust user preferences that do not contain a default value in the config file.

 ### Reset a specific default preference
-Use this method to reset a single preference to the default value found in your config file, if it exists.
+Use this method to reset a single preference, for the **currently authenticated user**, to the default value found in your config file, if it exists.
-If no default value is set in the config file, the preference will be removed from the user record.
+If no default value is set in the config file, the preference will be removed from the **currently authenticated user**'s record.
 ```PHP
 UserPreferences::reset(string [setting]);
 ```